Boo Berry Cereal Marshmallow Treats for Halloween

 Ingredients

-- Place butter in large microwave-safe bowl.
+2. Place butter in large microwave-safe bowl.
 Melt in microwave on high for 45 seconds or until melted.
-Be careful, bowl may be hot!
+Be careful, the bowl may be hot!

 4. Return bowl to microwave and cook for 45 seconds.
 Carefully give a stir and microwave for another 45 seconds or until marshmallows are completely melted and mixture is well blended.